surfzoid/QtVsPlayer/README.md

 # install
 ## For Windows and Mac users.
+Don't forgot to read Mac or Win Read.me
 Manualy download and install from [Release page](https://github.com/surfzoid/QtVsPlayer/releases/latest)

 ## For Linux RPM users.